mubaidr/ForgetThatPage/README.md

 We all at some point ended up on a webpage that we don't want to appear on our browsing history.
 Either it's for a gift, or a dumb page...

-With "Forget That Page", you can delete from your history the webpage you're on, just in one click !
+With "Forget That Page", you can delete the current webpage from your browsing history, just in one click !
+It also deletes cookies, session storage, local storage and download history for that page.

 It's simple but useful, and also open source !